-(1) In order to comply with the performance standards in this rule or implement water quality practices outlined in Rule 40C-44.066, F.A.C., some existing agricultural surface water management systems may require minor alterations.
+(1) In order to comply with the performance standards in this rule or implement water quality practices outlined in rule 40C-44.066, F.A.C., some existing agricultural surface water management systems may require minor alterations.

-(2) Alterations of existing agricultural surface water management systems, which would otherwise require permits pursuant to paragraph 62-330.020(2)(a), F.A.C., will be considered minor alterations and will qualify for an individual environmental resource permit, pursuant to this chapter, provided they do not increase the peak discharge rate and total discharge volume, when applicable ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District", Section 3.2), or alter off-site storage and conveyance capabilities of the water resource ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 3.4), or adversely affect wetland functions, ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 3.4), or adversely affect wetland functions, ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 3.4), or adversely affect wetland functions, ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 3.4), or adversely affect wetland functions, ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 4.0), all as incorporated by reference in paragraph 40C-4.091(1)(a), F.A.C., or implemented pursuant to paragraph 373.4131(2)(a), F.S.
+(2) Alterations of existing agricultural surface water management systems, which would otherwise require permits pursuant to paragraph 62-330.020(2)(a), F.A.C., will be considered minor alterations and will qualify for an individual environmental resource permit, pursuant to this chapter, provided they do not increase the peak discharge rate and total discharge volume, when applicable ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District", Section 3.2), or alter off-site storage and conveyance capabilities of the water resource ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 3.3), or adversely affect wetland functions, ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 3.3), or adversely affect wetland functions, ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 3.3), or adversely affect wetland functions, ("Environmental Resource Permit Applicant's Handbook, Volume II: For Use Within The Geographic Limits of the St. Johns River Water Management District" Section 4.0), all as incorporated by reference in paragraph 40C-4.091(1)(a), F.A.C., or implemented pursuant to paragraph 373.4131(2)(a), F.S.
 (2012), as applicable.